ambitus/linux-containers/examples/grafana/README.md

 ## Grafana
 Grafana allows you to query, visualize, set alerts for, and understand your system metrics regardless of where they are stored.
 You can also create, explore, and share dashboards with your team.
 In this set-up, the metrics will be maintained by Prometheus.
 A sample Grafana dashboard will be made available by IBM.
-Use the following steps to build a Grafana Docker image:
-1. Create a directory within your home directory.
-We recommend naming it grafana.
-2. Download the Grafana Docker file from the following link: https://github.com/linux-on-ibm-z/dockerfile-examples/blob/master/Grafana/Dockerfile
-3. Copy the downloaded Docker file to the directory created in step 1.
-The name of the file should be "Dockerfile".
-4. Run the following command:
-   - `docker build -t grafana .`
-When the build is complete, you should see the following message:
-   - Successfully tagged grafana.4.4.1:latest
-The version number may be different than the example above.

 5. Run the following command:
    - `docker images`
 to see the Docker image grafanain the list of images.